kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 ### Risks and Mitigations

-#### NominatedNodeName can be set by other components now.

-There aren't any guardrails preventing other components from setting `NominatedNodeName` now.
-In such cases, the semantic is not well defined now and the outcome of it may not match user expectations.

-This KEP is a step towards clarifying this semantic and scheduler's behavior instead of maintaining status-quo.

 #### Confusing semantics of `NominatedNodeName`

 Up until now, `NominatedNodeName` was expressing the decision made by scheduler to put a given